xmtp/xmtp-flutter/README.md

 These conversations include all conversations for a user **regardless of which app created the conversation.** This functionality provides the concept of an interoperable inbox, which enables a user to access all of their conversations in any app built with XMTP.

 You might choose to provide an additional filtered view of conversations.
-To learn more, see [Handling multiple conversations with the same blockchain address](#handling-multiple-conversations-with-the-same-blockchain-address) and [Filter conversations using conversation IDs and metadata](https://xmtp.org/docs/client-sdk/javascript/tutorials/filter-conversations).
+To learn more, see [Handle multiple conversations with the same blockchain address](#handle-multiple-conversations-with-the-same-blockchain-address) and [Filter conversations using conversation IDs and metadata](https://xmtp.org/docs/client-sdk/javascript/tutorials/filter-conversations).

 ### Listen for new conversations